NateKulton/code_wars/exercises/codeWarsNotes.md

 the array's numbers added together was even or odd and from that I returned even or odd respectively.
 You can also do this with just a for loop too.
 I commented how you would do it in the code under the og problem

+countByX.js Notes:

+So I just need to multiply x by 1 for the first iteration, then I increment 1 so it becomes 2, continue incrementing till that number matches n (because n is m stop point).
+I also have to push each of these multiples to the array z on each iteration.